 This facility is in the Mexican Grey Wolf recovery area; keep close watch or restrain your pet

-No hot water or showers are available
+No showers are available

 No smoking inside the cabin

 The cabin sits at an elevation of 8,000 feet, in the White Mountains of Arizona.
 It is nestled among tall ponderosa pine trees and overlooks a large grassy meadow.
 Because of the high elevation, summer temperatures are pleasant and cool, providing a nice respite from the heat of lower deserts.